channingwalton/qanda/README.md

 5. Validation rules:
   * string longer than a certain length
   * age greater than 16
-  * inter question validation:
+  * inter-question validation:
-    * current address does not match the address you gave on your identity document
+    * the current address does not match the address you gave on your identity document
     * You haven't given at least 3 years address history
   * essentially an arbitrarily complex expression for a question using its current answer _and_ any other answer provided so far
 6. Given a list of questions of different types, produce different representations of the questionnaire:
   * pretty print
-  * ui components (as html)
+  * UI components (as HTML)
-  * json
+  * JSon
   * all the protocols

 ## Oh, and one more thing …